1990 Serbian general election: Campaign

 Throughout the campaign, opposition candidates lacked funding and infrastructure.
 Most opposition parties lacked skilled or motivated members, activists, financial resources, and other infrastructure required to run an effective campaign.
 Publicist Zlatoje Martinov claimed that the campaign was unfair because the media heavily backed SPS while harshly criticising opposition politicians.
-According to historian Kosta Nikolić, the 1990 elections were marked by a series of events characteristic of the transition from a one-party to a multi-party system, such as restricted media for the opposition, regime repression, and a high degree of political intolerance between dissenters.

-The Yugoslav People's Army (JNA), particularly Veljko Kadijević, and the Serb Democratic Party (SDS) of Radovan Karadžić both supported SPS.
-Despite this, both SPO and DS claimed to have tight relations with SDS during the campaign.
+Both SPO and DS claimed to have tight relations with the Serb Democratic Party (SDS) of Radovan Karadžić during the campaign.
 The Veterans' Union also expressed its support for SPS, stating that "SPS is the only party that can oppose the right-wing and nationalist elements and mediaeval darkness, Albanian separatism, and Vojvodina autonomism" (SPS je jedina stranka koja se može susprotstaviti desničarskoj i nacionalističkoj stihiji i srednjovekovnom mraku, albanskom separatizmu i vojvođanskom autonomaštvu).

 Slogans

 The table below lists slogans that political parties employed during the campaign.
 Nikola Šainović, an SPS official and future prime minister of Serbia, stated that "we believed in that slogan" (mi smo u tu parolu verovali) and that "it was not just a marketing slogan, there was practically no marketing then, it was a real political slogan" (to nije bila samo marketinška parola, tada marketnga praktično nije ni bilo, to je bila prava politička parola).
 The SPS slogan "there is no uncertainty with us" (sa nama nema neizvesnosti) was also featured on their election posters.
 Mićunović said that "that slogan spoke of our desire to say that we were wrong a lot, so it's time to decide wisely" (ta parola je govorila o našoj želji da kažemo da smo dosta grešili, pa je vreme da prelomimo pametno).
 SPO used slogan acronyms, with the first letters of the words in Serbian spelling out their abbreviations.